Core Planning Tools Calculators

 Browse all Core Planning Tools calculators.
 These tools help you understand your tax position, plan your spending, assess longevity risk, and see how robust your retirement plan is under different scenarios.

-• Pension Inheritance Tax 2027 Calculator (UK)
+• Someday Tax Calculator (UK)

-• Salary Sacrifice Pension Calculator (UK)
+• MPAA Calculator (UK)